-According to Evangelicals, the Protestant Bible is an inexhaustible text.
-No matter how many times you read it from Genesis 1:1 through Revelation 22:21, you will never exhaust the truth and knowledge found within its pages.
+According to Evangelicals, the Protestant Christian Bible is an “inexhaustible” collection of religious texts.
+No matter how many times you read from Genesis 1:1 through Revelation 22:21, you will never exhaust the truth and knowledge found within its pages.
 Colleges, universities, and seminaries — both secular and religious — devote themselves to the Bible’s inexhaustibility.
 The Bible, in the eyes of believers, is unlike any other book.
 It stands above all the other books ever written, including the divine texts of other religious traditions.
 You see, Evangelicals believe GOD wrote the Bible.
-Regardless of what their position is on Biblical inspiration and inerrancy, Evangelicals believe that the Bible consists of the very words of God.
+Regardless of their position on Biblical inspiration and inerrancy, Evangelicals believe that the Bible consists of the very words of God.
 When Evangelicals read the Bible they believe they are reading God’s words to them; a timeless supernatural message to fallible humans from a supernatural God.

 Why do Evangelical pastors cajole congregants to read their Bibles, without success?
 Many pastors have thrown in the towel and have resorted to supplying congregants with devotionals containing a couple of Bible verses and a sermonette for each day of the month.
 There are roughly 31,000 verses in the Bible.
 Using the devotional method, it would take forty years to read through the Bible one time, and that’s providing the devotionals covered every book in the Bible — which they don’t.
 Evangelicals, when they bother to read the Bible at all, typically read Genesis, Proverbs, and Psalms in the Old Testament and the Gospels in the New Testament.
 Few Evangelicals are willing to devote time to reading through Numbers, Leviticus, or Chronicles (and I don’t blame them — ugh).